 In a separate medium sauté pan on medium-high heat with 1 tablespoon of olive oil add in the raw oysters (without the shell) and sauté for 1 to 2 minutes to slightly cook.
 Add the Chardonnay wine to deglaze the pan while you sauté the oysters for a further 2 minutes.

 Place the oyster shells on a sheet pan that you’ve lined with parchment paper and divide the cooked oysters amongst the shells.
 There should be 1 oyster for 1 shell.

 Top each oyster with a little bit of the cream-baby spinach mixture followed up with julienne prosciutto ham and shredded Parmesan cheese.
 Note: Simply divide all the ingredients between the oysters.

-Bake the pan of oysters in the oven at 375°F for 4 to 5 minutes or until the cheese is melted and golden brown.
+Broil the pan of oysters in the oven on high for 2 minutes or until the cheese is melted and golden brown.

-To Plate: Remove oysters and shells from the pan and add to a white plate.
-Garnish with chopped fresh parsley.
+To Plate: Remove oysters and shells from the pan and add to a tray along with lemon slices.